Moon-boruah/Software-Engineering-Assignment/README.md

 ## 1️⃣ Introduction
 **Project Selected:** ATM (Automated Teller Machine) Software System

+An **ATM Software System** is a mission-critical financial application that acts as a secure gateway between a bank’s central database and its customers.
+The system is responsible for managing real-time transactions such as cash withdrawals, balance inquiries, and fund transfers.

-An ATM Software System is a mission-critical application responsible for handling financial transactions, verifying user identity (via PIN and Card), and communicating with the central banking server.
-Because it involves physical hardware integration and sensitive financial data, the system requires extreme precision, high security, and zero tolerance for errors in the core transaction logic.
+Technically, it involves a complex interplay between **hardware components** (card readers, cash dispensers, and thermal printers) and **secure network protocols**.
+Because it handles physical currency and sensitive user data (PINs/Card details), the system requires extreme precision, high-level encryption, and a zero-tolerance policy for logic errors or security vulnerabilities.

 ---